 “If there is one word that makes creative people different from others, it is the word complexity.
 Instead of being an individual, they are a multitude.”

-See my post The Complexity of the Creative Personality and my SlideShare presentation below.
+See my post The The Complex Personality of Creative People and my SlideShare presentation below.

 In his book Creativity: Flow and the Psychology of Discovery and Invention he makes some interesting comments about evaluating artists using projective tests like the Rorschach (ink blot) or the Thematic Apperception Test.